PyPlanet/PyPlanet/docs/source/intro/upgrading.rst

 .. warning::

   You may find errors during installation, make sure you have ``openssl, gcc, python development`` installed on your os!
+  See the installation manual on how to install this.

 4. Upgrade settings